pachyderm/pachyderm/README.md

 ```
 {
   "disabledExtensions": {
-    "jupyterlab-pachyderm:hub": true
+    "jupyterlab-pachyderm:examples": true
   }
 }
 ```
+You can check your config paths by running `jupyter --paths`.
 Setting this config file is not part of the built extension and needs to be done by the user.

-Adding the following to the package.json in the `jupyterlab` object will disable the hub plugin by default.
+Adding the following to the package.json in the `jupyterlab` object will disable the examples plugin by default.
 ```
-"disabledExtensions": ["jupyterlab-pachyderm:hub"]
+"disabledExtensions": ["jupyterlab-pachyderm:examples"]
 ```
 So we can build the extension with hub features turned off and override the setting for hub.